Applications for ITP Food Safety 2017 can still be submitted till end of August 2017 if not applying for a VLIR fellowship!

 ***Last fellowships Erasmus Mundus – for mobility to South Africa and mobility from South East Asia***

 IMPAKT (SE Asia) (Cambodia, China, India, Indonesia, Laos, Malaysia, Maldives, Mongolia, Myanmar, North Korea, Philippines, Sri Lanka, Thailand, Vietnam)

-Application round ITP FS 2017 is from now on open!
+Application round ITP FS 2017 still open!

 Ghent University – Department of Food Safety and Food Quality - is offering a three months International Training Program in Food Safety, Quality Assurance and Risk Analysis.

 Food safety is related to microbiological, chemical and physical hazards and is resulting in short term (e.g. infectious disease, kidney problems) or long term (chronical) health problems (e.g. cancer, reduced life expectancy).
 The prevalence of chemical hazards and foodborne pathogens and the reported number of cases and outbreaks in the agri food chain are still high, thus affecting personal lives, business and countries economies.
 For instance, outbreaks of Salmonella and E. coli 0157:H7 on fresh produce; spread of Bovine Spongiform Encephalopathy (BSE), Listeria monocytogenes, Campylobacter spp. in Europe; bird flue (H5N1 virus) both in Europe and Asia, cholera in Asia, Latin America and Africa and rift valley fever in Africa.
 For chemical risks, only recently, the chemical (melamine) contamination in milk powder in China and the problems with acute aflatoxicose in Kenya due to consumption of moulded maize can complete this not exhaustive list of examples.